zllovesuki/t/gateway/index.md

 # Endpoint

-You connect to `t` under the domain of
+You are visiting the `t` instance under the owner of
 ```
 {{.Domain}}
 ```